hyperledger-labs/fabric-token-sdk/token/services/ttxdb/README.md

 ## Holdings

 The following example shows how to retrieve the current holding of a given token type for a given business party.
-Recall that the current holding is the sum of all inbound and outbound payments.
+Recall that the current holding is equal to the difference between inbound and outbound transactions over the entire history.

 ```go
     filter := qe.NewHoldingsFilter()